HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Air-Dry The Turkey

 After brining, rinse the turkey and pat dry with paper towels.
-If you have the time, place on a rack over a rimmed baking sheet and allow to air-dry 8-12 hours in the refrigerator.
-This helps create crispy skin during cooking.
+If you have the time, place on a rack over a rimmed baking sheet pan and allow to air-dry 8-12 hours in the refrigerator.
+This helps promote crispy skin during cooking.

 Fire The WSM

-Fire-up the cooker using the Standard Method--one full Weber chimney of hot Kingsford charcoal briquettes in the charcoal bowl, followed by another full chimney of unlit Kingsford, allowing all coals to become fully lit before cooking.
+Fire-up the cooker using the Standard Method—one full Weber chimney starter of hot Kingsford Charcoal Briquets in the charcoal bowl, follo Weber chimney starter wed by another full chimney of unlit Kingsford, allowing all coals to become fully lit before cooking.

-If you have two chimneys, you can fill and fire both simultaneously, as shown here.
+If you have two chimneys, you can fill and fire both simultaneously, as shown above.

 Foil The Water Pan